RobTillaart/SparseMatrix/README.md

 ### Performance

-The elements are not kept sorted or indexed so optimizations might be possible but are not investigated yet.
+The elements are not kept sorted or indexed so optimizations might be possible but are not investigated.
 There is however a test sketch to monitor the performance of the most important functions.